-Ensure long term plan is implemented across the school.
+- Ensure long term plan is implemented across the school. - Monitor the teaching of PE through observations and learning walks.

-- Monitor the teaching of PE through observations and learning walks. - Monitor the progress of PE termly. - Organise taster session opportunities for children to try new/ different forms of physical activity. - Organise coaches to support and upskill staff where necessary. - Attend regular PLT meetings and other relevant courses and pass on key information to staff. - Track and record Sports Premium funding. - Carry out audits, replacing/ buying new equipment when necessary.
+- Monitor the progress of PE termly. - Organise taster session opportunities for children to try new/ different forms of physical activity. - Provide after school clubs that offer opportunities to be be active and develop physical skills. - Organise coaches to support and upskill staff where necessary. - Attend regular PLT meetings and other relevant courses and pass on key information to staff. - Track and record Sports Premium funding. - Carry out audits, replacing/ buying new equipment when necessary.